Gentle root Canals

 However, it is important to note that your tooth may be sore and tender after your treatment.
 Once your numbing wears off, you may feel some discomfort.
 This is normal, and to be expected.
 As the tooth and the surrounding area heals, this pain will go away, usually within 3 days at most.

 If the pain does not go away or gets worse after this time, this is abnormal.
-You should contact Luck Family Dental for a follow-up with Dr. Luck.
+You should contact our family dentist in Fort Mill, SC for a follow-up.
 It’s possible that some infected material may remain in your tooth.

 How Do I Prepare